Black Coffee: 10 Health Benefits & 6 Side Effects

 The ingredients in black coffee affect the human body in many different ways.

-In this chapter, you will learn exactly how the stimulant is good for your health.
+In this section, you will learn exactly how the stimulating drink is good for your health.

 By the way, untreated and unroasted coffee is called "green coffee".